A BESPOKE 250+ MILE CROSSING FROM NORTH TO SOUTH ACROSS THE FULL GAMBIT OF ICELAND’S MAGICAL AND SURREAL INTERIOR.

 Duration for average rider: 13 hours

-ACCOMMODATION AND FOOD: Hut or camping.
+ACCOMMODATION AND FOOD: Huts.
 Breakfast, Dinner provided.
 Pit Stop support will consist of vehicle-based snack-and-go options throughout the stage.
 See below for the spec on Pit Stop support.

 DAY SEVEN: THE MOST INCREDIBLE TREKKING DAY YOU MAY EVER EXPERIENCE